softrams/bulwark/README.md

 $ npm run migration:run
 ```

+_This command should be run with every new database migration_

 ## Insert First User

 1. Insert the first user by running the following command with the required arguments.
 Example: